MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **In Azure and GitHub CI/CD**

 Tests that do deeper verification and take longer to run, such as static analysis, component detection, and so on, are good candidates for pull request testing or continuous integration testing.
-You can easily set up these validations through Azure DevOps or GitHub [Actions](https://docs.github.com/en/actions), and can set them to run automatically and to block code checkins if a validation fails.
+Azure DevOps and GitHub [Actions](https://docs.github.com/en/actions) make it easy to run validations automatically and block code checkins if a validation fails.
 Automated enforcement helps ensure that all code being checked in is secure based on these more rigorous checks being run.
-This can be done using Azure Pipelines and Azure DevOps Build Validation, as described here:
+Azure Pipelines and Azure DevOps Build Validation are described here:

 - [Git branch policies and settings - Azure Repos](/azure/devops/repos/git/branch-policies#build-validation)
 - [Defining the mergeability of pull requests | GitHub Docs](https://docs.github.com/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests)